kanaria69/Mainecoco/README.md

-## What did the piece of bread say to the knife?
-Butter me up.
+## How does a French skeleton say hello?
+Bone-jour.